msushkov/kbp-el/doc/setting_up.md

 - `relation_mention_features` (populated by `ext_relation_mention_feature`)
 - `mention_feature_text_num_words` (populated by `mention_text_num_words`)

-The first set of tables is included in the database dump, and the second 3 tables are created in `schema.sql`.
+The first set of tables is included in the database dump, and the second set is created in `schema.sql`.
 The script `setup_database.sh` will load all the necessary tables into the database.

 Load the initial database: